 My personal relationship with the scale goes back even before my arrival on earth.
-My mother and aunts didn’t remember events.
+My mother and aunts didn’t remember the events.
 They remembered the number on the scale during that event.
-I was always fascinated it wasn’t the year, feeling or the people around they focused on.
+I was always fascinated it wasn’t the year, feeling, or the people around them focused on.
 But the exact number on the scale.

 One of my pet peeves was around the dinner table when they’d comment, “that was 20- 30 pounds ago.”
 After many years of my own personal therapy, being a licensed marriage and family therapist, and eating disorder specialist, this is still one of my pet peeves.

 Measuring life by the scale

 I didn’t have the language for my experience in those moments.
 But later it became clear they were measuring life and time by the scale.
 This concept was fortunately and unfortunately passed down to me.
 And exacerbated by medical professionals.